 Our equity-based incentive awards are designed to align our interests and those of our stockholders with those of our employees and consultants, including our named executive officers.
-In 2020, we granted stock options to each of our named executive officers and also granted restricted stock units to Mr. Silberstein.
+In December 2021, we granted stock options and restricted stock units to each of our named executive officers.

 All options are granted with an exercise price per share that is no less than the fair market value of our common stock on the date of grant of such award.
-Our stock option awards generally vest over a three-year period and our restricted stock unit awards generally vest over a four-year period, and in each case may be subject to acceleration of vesting and exercisability under certain termination and change in control events.
+Our stock option awards and our restricted stock unit awards generally vest over a four-year period, and in each case may be subject to acceleration of vesting and exercisability under certain termination and change in control events.
 See "- Outstanding Equity Awards at Fiscal Year-End" below for additional information.